feature-hub/feature-hub/packages/demos/README.md

   server-rendered Feature Apps to the client
 - how server-rendered Feature Apps can be preloaded in the client before hydration
+- how external stylesheets of Feature Apps can be added to the document during SSR

 ```sh
 yarn watch:demo server-side-rendering